 This was the first decision I had to make.
 Capture One has two ways to store and work with photographs – Sessions and Catalogs.
-A Session is a self contained mini-library with its own folder structure to store captured, selected, exported and rejected photographs.
-Each Session has its own database which tracks changes, edits etc. to the photographs in it.
-A Catalog in Capture One is conceptually the same as its namesake in Lightroom – a single master database tracks multiple projects and albums.
+A Session is a self-contained mini-library with its own folder structure to store captured, selected, exported, and rejected photographs.
+Each Session has its own database which tracks changes, edits, etc. to the photographs in it.
+A Catalog in Capture One is conceptually the same as its namesake in Lightroom – a single master database that tracks multiple projects and albums.

 The self-contained aspect of Sessions initially appealed to me.
 I could copy sessions across disks without having to worry about Capture One not reading them correctly or back them up offsite and not have to worry about reimporting them into Capture One for rework later etc. In fact, several resources I looked up recommended using Sessions instead of Catalogs.

 However, after a few days of testing, mostly by importing a few albums into a Catalog and into multiple Sessions, I knew that Sessions wouldn’t work for me – a Catalog it would have to be.

 Capture One seems to be used more by professionals rather than enthusiasts (like myself).
 Professionals typically do a shoot for a client, select potential keepers, process them and generate final output photographs to hand over.
 They rarely revisit their photographs.
 They almost never have ‘smart albums’ pulling photographs dynamically from different shoots based on keywords or other metadata.
 Capture One’s Sessions work wonderfully well for this use case – they are self-contained, well organized, and easily ported.